Esteban-Jr/Battleship/README.md

 - The game will continue until the player runs out of turns or the player has "Hit" all the ships
 - At the end a message will be displayed indicating the end of the game, this message will either say "Game over!
 You've run out of turns." or "Congratulations!
 You've sunk all the ships!"

+## Features

+- Ships are placed randomly on the board at the start of each new game, guaranteeing a distinct experience with every session
+- Player input is verified to confirm that all coordinates fall within the limits of the game board.
+- The game restricts the player from targeting the same location multiple times.